Race Overview | Courses and Race Info | Athlete Guide | Race Schedule

 The Transitions FAQ

 You must store all your gear in the transition area and enter the transition area between each leg of the race.
 The transition area will be split into zones and racers will rack their bikes in the designated zones.
-You can put your bike anywhere on the designated racks (on the spots marked with neon tape) and store your stuff below your bike.
+You can put your bike anywhere on the designated racks and store your stuff below your bike.
 Open swimmers and aqua-runners will have a designated zone in the transition area to store their stuff.
-Transition Entrance and Exits will be marked with flags, signs, cones and fence.
+Transition Entrance and Exits will be marked with flags, signs, cones, and fence.

 We are going to use a wave start for the races, but there is plenty of space to spread out if you want to maintain social distance.
 Here are the starting details: